davidoort/docs-duckumentation/book/duckumentation/10_contributing/41_workflow.md

 If there are errors you should open `duckuments-dist/errors.html` and look at them and fix them.

+If you run into a permission issue of the form `PermissionError(13, 'Permission denied')'`.
+Try running:

+    $ sudo chmod 666 /var/run/docker.sock

+and now the error should disappear when you run the build command again.

 ### Look at the local copy

 Open the file `index.html` and navigate to whichever pages you have changed to make sure that they look the way want them to.